Modeling the TMD shape function in $J/\psi$ electroproduction: Cross-section in TMD factorization

 As no explicit next-to-leading order (NLO) calculation of the virtual contribution to the electroproduction cross-section is available in the literature, we have performed this calculation ourselves and present the results here.
 Our approach follows the procedure of Ref.~\cite{Maltoni:1997pt}, where the corresponding process was evaluated for photoproduction.
 In our case, the introduction of an additional scale, $Q^2$, renders the calculation more intricate; for this reason, the details are provided in Appendix~\ref{sec:appendix-2}.

 The final result is presented in the following way:

 where $\sigma_{\text{Born} [n]}$ is the tree level or Born cross-section (see Appendix \ref{sec:appendix-1}), $\beta_0 = 11 C_A/3-4T_F n_f/3$, and

-is a combination of the two scales involved in the hard scattering of leptoproduction.\footnote{ We note this function does not coincide with the hard scale adopted in previous studies of quarkonium electroproduction, where the virtual corrections to the cross-section at NLO were not computed explicitly.
+is a combination of the two scales involved in the hard scattering of leptoproduction.
+This scale is not an ad-hoc choice, but it emerges naturally from the perturbative calculation.\footnote{ We note that the hard scale of the process is clearly then $(M^2 + Q^2)/M$.
+This scale does not coincide with the hard scale adopted in previous studies of quarkonium electroproduction, where the virtual corrections to the cross-section at NLO were not computed explicitly.
 In particular, Ref.~\cite{Boer:2023zit} illustrates this ambiguity: there, the TMD shape function was extracted via a matching procedure between the low- and intermediate-transverse-momentum regimes, yielding a distribution that differs from the operator-level definition of the TMDShF given in Ref.~\cite{Echevarria:2024idp}.
-The origin of this discrepancy lies in the choice of hard scale: Ref.~\cite{Boer:2023zit} employs $\sqrt{M^2+Q^2}$ instead of the expression in Eq.~(\ref{eq:Finite-term}), leading to a TMDShF with an unphysical $Q^2$ dependence.
-This in turn motivated a dispensable discussion regarding how to remove such dependence, noting that the TMDShF is intrinsically a soft distribution.
-We have explicitly verified that adopting $\mu_H$ as in \eqref{eq:muh} in the analysis of Ref.~\cite{Boer:2023zit} eliminates the spurious $Q^2$ dependence, yielding a TMDShF that agrees with the operator-level result of Ref.~\cite{Echevarria:2024idp}. } Here the strong coupling is bare, that is, the UV divergence disappears after renormalization.
+The origin of this discrepancy lies in the hard scale: Ref.~\cite{Boer:2023zit} employs the ansatz $\sqrt{M^2+Q^2}$, instead of the expression obtained in this work in Eq.~(\ref{eq:Finite-term}), leading to a TMDShF with an unphysical $Q^2$ dependence.
+This in turn motivated a discussion regarding how to remove such dependence, noting that the TMDShF is intrinsically a soft distribution.
+We have explicitly verified that adopting the hard scale $\mu$ as in \eqref{eq:muh} in the analysis of Ref.~\cite{Boer:2023zit} eliminates the spurious $Q^2$ dependence, yielding a TMDShF that agrees with the operator-level result of Ref.~\cite{Echevarria:2024idp}. } Therefore, the renormalization scale in the hard factor, $\mu$, is chosen to be proportional to $\mu_H$ to minimize logarithms in the perturbative calculation.
+Here the strong coupling is bare, that is, the UV divergence disappears after renormalization.
 Since the IR divergences must match in both the effective theory and QCD, it can be easily verified that these divergences arise purely from the contribution of the gluon TMDPDF and the TMDShF at NLO.
 The remainder will be a finite term that contains no divergences and constitutes the hard function:

 where the most general form of the one-loop term is the following